Chandramukhi: Sequel

-A standalone sequel to Chandramukhi titled Nagavalli was made in Telugu.
-The sequel was also directed by P. Vasu, and was released on 16 December 2010.
-In April 2020, a Tamil sequel Chandramukhi 2 to be produced by Sun Pictures was announced, but taken over by Lyca Productions by June 2022.
-Vasu will return as director while confirmed cast members include Kangana Ranaut, Raghava Lawrence and Vadivelu.
-Principal photography began in mid-July 2022.
+In April 2020, a sequel, Chandramukhi 2, to be produced by Sun Pictures was announced, but was eventually taken over by Lyca Productions in June 2022, owing to the delays from the COVID-19 pandemic.
+P. Vasu returned as the director with confirmed cast members including Raghava Lawrence, Kangana Ranaut, Lakshmi Menon and Vadivelu.
+Principal photography began in mid-July 2022, and wrapped by mid-August 2023.
+The film released on 28 September 2023 and was a major commercial and critical failure.